Health Science in action -Clinician, Lab, Vaccination, Public Health

 The career outlook for graduates of the Bachelor of Science in Health Science at Saint Francis University is strong and steadily growing, fueled by expanding opportunities across the healthcare sector.

-Graduates of the online Health Science B.S. are well-positioned for roles in:
+Graduates of the Health Science B.S. are well-positioned to enter roles in:

 • Healthcare Administration & Coordination